ckeditor/ckeditor4-docs/docs/guide/dev/features/captionedimage/README.md

 </figure>
 ```

-Thanks to the CKEDITOR.config.image2_alignClasses option introduced in CKEditor 4.4 you can use CSS classes for setting image alignment.
-Additionally, the CKEDITOR.config.image2_captionedClass option allows you to assign a custom class to the `<figure>` element of a captioned image.
+Thanks to the {@linkapi CKEDITOR.config.image2_alignClasses CKEDITOR.config.image2_alignClasses} option introduced in CKEditor 4.4 you can use CSS classes for setting image alignment.
+Additionally, the {@linkapi CKEDITOR.config.image2_captionedClass CKEDITOR.config.image2_captionedClass} option allows you to assign a custom class to the `<figure>` element of a captioned image.
 Both these options combined give you far better control over the styling process.

 For example, the following configuration: